SSWConsulting/SSW.Rules.Content/rules/do-you-follow-the-sandwich-rule/rule.md

 ---
 type: rule
 archivedreason:
-title: Communication - Do you start and end with positive feedback?
-(AKA Sandwich Rule)
+title: Communication - Do you start and end with positive feedback? (aka The 'Sandwich' rule)
 guid: ceed511c-d54d-4818-912f-6f8eb314440a
 uri: do-you-follow-the-sandwich-rule
 created: 2012-09-25T17:57:25.0000000Z